 They can help foster carers to get the recognition they both deserve and need, in order to provide children with the best possible care.
 Charters represent an important step, along with fees, improved status and authority, and better training, towards foster carers being treated and respected as the professionals that they are.

-As part of our campaign we are sending A3 poster copies of our draft charter to every fostering service in England and Scotland.
+As part of our campaign we have sent A3 poster copies of our draft charter to every fostering service in England and Scotland.

 In Wales the charter campaign is taking place as part of the Fostering Excellence programme.